 Historically, my research has been measuring and modelling community sustainability in rural Scotland and identifying barriers to and opportunities for future sustainability.
 This detailed knowledge has given me the confidence to develop my thinking and realise the importance of transformation.
 Transformation is a more radical form of many interpretations of sustainable development.

-My motivation is creating sustainable rural communities – for research projects to succeed the research has to benefit communities and make a difference.
+My motivation is wanting Scotland to thrive in the future by creating sustainable communities – for research projects to succeed the research has to benefit communities; reflect the values and aspirations of those most needing change; and create transformative action.